DEVnitishOfficial/airbnb_service/Readme.md

    * Scheduled tasks (cron jobs) extend room availability to maintain a fixed booking window (e.g., 90 days).

 4. **Elasticsearch Integration**

+* Elasticsearch is a **powerful distributed search and analytics engine** built on top of Apache Lucene.

 * Hotel Indexing: